codio/codio-api-js/README.md

 downloads file to filePath

 ## Publish Stack
-This methods allow to publish the stack you need to specify
+This method allow to publish the stack you need to specify
 `stackId : string` - stack to add new published version to, `id: string | null` - stack id or stack version id to use as base,